-Diversity in Young Adult Books
+Diversity in Teen Books

-Young adult books have truly come a long way.
+Teen books have truly come a long way.
 In 1965, an article called “The All-White World of Children’s Books” was published and showed "that of 5,206 children’s trade books published by sixty-three publishers during a three year period, only 349 books, about 6.7%, had one or more African American characters in them" (source [LINK]).
 Flash forward almost 50 years, and there still weren't many more reading options for those interested in diverse characters.
 In 2014, a nonprofit organization called We Need Diverse Books was founded to help fulfill this need by encouraging changes in the book publishing industry to "produce and promote literature that reflects and honors the lives of all young people."
 Diverse books aren't always easy to find, so We Need Diverse Books created programs that mentor diverse writers and illustrators, support diverse publishing professionals, provide books to children and teens, and offer awards for diverse books.
-Today's young adult books have much more variety and diversity among characters, including those who identify as LGBTQ+, people with differing abilities, and ethnic, cultural, and religious minorities.
+Today's teen books have much more variety and diversity among characters, including those who identify as LGBTQ+, people with differing abilities, and ethnic, cultural, and religious minorities.
 However, this is only a start and there is still a need for more diversity in young adult literature.

 "When children cannot find themselves reflected in the books they read, or when the images they see are distorted, negative, or laughable, they learn a powerful lesson about how they are devalued in the society of which they are a part."

 Though this article focused on children, this statement can also be applied to teens and adults.
 Connecting to characters is a huge part of reading books.
 According to We Need Diverse Books, 90% of the educators in a survey of 2,000 schools believed children would become more enthusiastic readers if they had books reflecting their lives (source [LINK]).
 Everyone wants to be able to envision themselves as a book character or have a character talk about an experience that they also share.